graylog-labs/log4j2-gelf/README.md

     ThreadContext.put("userId", "testUser");
     logger.info("Hello World");

-## Using variables in the additionalFields
+## Using variables in the additional fields

-The `additionalFields` attribute can contain references to variables.
+The additional fields (`KeyValuePair` elements) can contain references to variables.

 In order for Log4j 2.x to resolve the variable's value, the variable name must have a certain prefix depending on how the variable is provided.

 Internally we're making use of Log4j's [StrSubstitutor](https://logging.apache.org/log4j/2.x/log4j-core/apidocs/org/apache/logging/log4j/core/lookup/StrSubstitutor.html) to resolve the variable's value.

 This in turn is utilizing the following [Log4j Lookups](https://logging.apache.org/log4j/2.x/manual/lookups.html) with the prefixes in the following list:

 | Prefix       | Documentation                                                                                                                                                      |